 Many parents know that starting a family requires a lot of sacrifices.
 We sacrifice our time, hobbies, careers and finances in order to give our family the best start in life possible.
-However, these kind of sacrifices can seem overwhelming if it’s your first child.
+However, this kind of sacrifices can seem overwhelming if it’s your first child.
 Leading up to and during the first year with your baby, you will probably find yourself wondering: What are you supposed to splurge on?
 What can you be more frugal with?
 What kind of supplies do you actually need?
 Generally, entering the world of parenthood can seem intimidating because every family’s situation is different, meaning the answers to all your questions aren’t always clear and consistent.

 So, how can you budget for the first year with a new (adorable) family member when you can’t even seem to get a clear estimate?
 Well, according to Growing Family Benefits, the average cost of having a baby can be hard to pinpoint.
 They go on to explain that, “unfortunately, average numbers don’t help parents with their pre-baby financial planning and preparation.
 The range of outcomes is simply far too wide … the cost of baby supplies during the first year is also very different for each family because most of the items fall into the discretionary spending category.”
 This means that a lot of budgeting done in preparation for the first year with your newborn has to try and cover those what-ifs.
 However, there are some ways you can save during the first year — and the many more years to come.

 - 1. Get credit where credit is due — tax credit to be exact.
 It’s important to remember that you can claim tax credits after having a baby.
 You’ll need to inform the Tax Credit Office within a month of giving birth in order to get the birth backdated, but depending on your particular situation, you can earn up to approximately £3,325!